 - Vanguard is a pioneer of passive investing

-- We recently added this fund to the Wealth Shortlist of funds chosen by our analysts for their long-term performance potential
+- These funds are not on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 How it fits in a portfolio